 Only has two slots.
 Seems to burn the toast more often than some units.

 Toaster has 1.5-inch wide slots to work with bagels and thick breads.
-Extra length of toaster slots will work with almost any size of bread including rustic loaves.
+Extra length of toaster slots will work with almost any size of bread.
 Toaster is offered in silver, red, or black.
-Includes 7 different shade settings for just the right level of browning.
+Includes 7 different shade settings.

 Needs a large footprint.
 May not successfully toast both sides evenly.